x93bd0/effnes/README.md

 # Efficient (We hope so) NES Emulator
 This is a preliminary version of the effnes-emu project.
-Right now, we only have the Processor implemented (not completely), and we're optimizing it for the ESP32 processor.
+Right now, we only have the Processor implemented (not completely), and we're optimizing it for the ESP32 board (Xtensa LX-7 processor, 240MHz).

 # Features
 * (Jump Table + Switch) emulation